Find Affordable College Courses

 The colleges and universities below are the most popular for agriculture majors pursuing a associate degree.

-Our analysis found Cossatot Community College of the University of Arkansas to be the most popular school for general agriculture students who want to pursue a associate degree in Arkansas.
+Our 2023 rankings named Cossatot Community College of the University of Arkansas the most popular school in Arkansas for general agriculture students working on their associate degree.
 UA Cossatot is a small public school located in the rural area of De Queen.

 About 75% of the students majoring in agriculture at the school are women while 25% are male.